James-HoneyBadger/HB_Adventure_Games/docs/project-management/ENHANCEMENT_PLAN.md

 ## Success Criteria

-✅ All original Eamon adventures work unchanged
-✅ DSK converter continues to function
 ✅ New adventures can use enhanced features
-✅ Enhanced and original content can mix seamlessly
+✅ Enhanced content works seamlessly
 ✅ Clear documentation for all new features
 ✅ Easy for creators to add enhancements gradually
 ✅ Performance remains good (< 1 sec response time)